CO2 Monitoring Platform

 If the CO2 plume is not migrating through the formation as planned or enters weak spots at higher concentrations than expected, injection rates can be adjusted or stopped whilst the situation is investigated.

-The addition of dissolved gas sensors (potentially at the same remote node location) offers a further measure of security, alerting engineers to actual CO2 leaks into the water column via a reactive alarm system.
+The addition of dissolved gas sensors (potentially at the same remote node location) offers a further measure of security and monitoring capacity, alerting engineers to actual CO2 leaks into the water column via a reactive alarm system.
 This patent-pending approach enables meaningful analysis of location and magnitude of a leak as dissolved gas data is combined with current velocity, direction as well as data from other nodes.

 Prior to our subsea sensor array being deployed, a pre-site survey and baselining will be conducted to determine the current levels of dissolved gasses, currents and seasonal variations at the site.